-To illustrate insurance expense, let's assume that a service company has insurance policies for its property, general liability, vehicles, and employees' worker compensation, medical, dental, life, and disability.
+Let's assume that a retailer has insurance policies for its property, general liability, vehicles, and employees' worker compensation, medical, dental, life, and disability.
 The company pays the premiums on the various insurance policies in advance.
 Any insurance premium costs that have not expired as of the balance sheet date should be reported as a current asset such as Prepaid Insurance.
-The costs that have expired should be reported in income statement accounts such as Insurance Expense, Fringe Benefits Expense, etc. Here's a recap for the cost of insurance at a nonmanufacturing business:
+The costs that have expired should be reported in income statement accounts such as Insurance Expense, Fringe Benefits Expense, etc. Here's a recap for the cost of insurance at the retailer:

 - Expired insurance premiums are reported as Insurance Expense.